Other Cary School Links from BestCaryNeighborhoods.com

 Capped Schools for 2014-2015 and list of overflow schools for Raleigh and Wake County are available but there are no guarantees for the following years so it’s not a good idea to buy a home because of a school.

-The School Assignments are changing again for 2015 ongoing until they change them again!
+The School Assignments are changing again for 2018-2019 until they change them again next year!

 It will change again!
 Wake County will open 17 new schools in the next 4 years so redistricting is inevitable.
 Here is a link to the school assignment proposal for the future for 2015 and beyond.
 Remember this is only a draft and could change.
 Here is a list of the new planned schools and the construction schedule and here is a map of the planned new schools.